 - 1. The resolution of the RTSJ Clock model is 1 nanosecond.
 This is the smallest unit of time that can be represented by a chronograph or timer via HighResolutionTime and its subclasses. - 2.
 The accuracy of RTSJ definable chronographs and clocks is outside the scope of this specification.
 Accuracy is heavily dependent on hardware capabilities and platform characteristics.
 RTSJ providers and system integrators should characterize accuracy where possible. - 3.
 The precision of RTSJ definable clock and chronograph (and, by proxy, the precision of the timers associated with cocks) are defined in terms of nanoseconds per observable tick, and provided to the application programmer via the various precision setters on Clock and Chronograph. - 4.
 The realtime clock shall be monotonically increasing, and other clocks and chronographs should be monotonically increasing as well. - 5.
-Time values returned by a chronograph should not be assumed to be comparable to the time values from another chronograph unless the user has platformspecific knowledge that the chronographs are compatible, except under specific circumstances described below. - 6.
+Time values returned by a chronograph should not be assumed to be comparable to the time values from another chronograph unless the user has platform-specific knowledge that the chronographs are compatible, except under specific circumstances described below. - 6.
 The system or any other realtime clock is not necessarily synchronized with the external world, and the correctness of the epoch as a time base depends on such synchronization.
-It is as uniform and accurate as allowed by the underlying hardware.
+It is as uniform and accurate as allowed by the underlying hardware method, its return value represents the offset of the associated Chronograph from the realtime clock Epoch.
+However, the results of any such comparison must be treated with caution as the accuracy of the two Chronograph objects may be different.